AnnaKalygina/HiC_processing_and_analysis/prediction/transformer_attention.md

 # Recording attention of a model to specific patterns in the data

-The model is based on transformer, the transformer has 8 heads.
-During training, the data fed to the transformer is attributed with specific weights, this attribution and tailoring of weight is called attention.
-Different models have different attention mechanisms, but mostly it is a black box for us to know what parts of the data the model will be attending to the most.
+The model is based on a transformer architecture, which has 8 attention heads.
+During training, the data fed to the transformer is weighted by specific factors—a process known as attention.
+Although different models implement various attention mechanisms, the specifics of which parts of the data the model will focus on often remain opaque, making it a black box.

-However, we can record attention to different regions of DNA during training by extracting the weights from these 8 transformer heads.
-The validation dataset is based solely in chromosome ten (chrX), so the data always refers to this one chromosome.
+However, we can track attention to different regions of the DNA during training by extracting the weights from these 8 transformer heads.
+The validation dataset is exclusively based on chromosome ten (chrX), so all data pertains to this chromosome.

 ### Extract TSS data from the SK1 yeast strain

-I had an assumption that the greatest attentnion would be associated with transcription start sites (TSS) and promoter regions, as they are the most biologically relevant.
-So, at first we need to extract data on promoter and TSS regions from SK1 yeast.
-The data is available in the file SK1_PacBio.all_feature_modified_2genes.gff uploaded in this folder.
-Load it to the Jupyter notebook:
+I hypothesized that the greatest attention would be associated with transcription start sites (TSS) and promoter regions, as they are biologically significant.
+Therefore, the first step is to extract data on promoter and TSS regions from the SK1 yeast strain.
+This data is available in the file SK1_PacBio.all_feature_modified_2genes.gff uploaded in this folder.
+Load it into the Jupyter notebook:

 ``` python
 gff_df = pd.read_csv('/Users/tennisnyjmac/Downloads/SK1_PacBio.all_feature_modified_2genes.gff', sep='\t', comment='#', header=None,